TomatoChat/evidentia/README.md

-# Evidentia - Brand Research Tool
+# Evidentia - Generative Engine Optimization (GEO) Tool

-🔍 A powerful brand research tool that analyzes companies and generates coherent search queries for brand intelligence gathering.
+🤖 A powerful GEO analysis tool that helps brands understand their positioning in LLM responses and optimize for generative AI engines.

+## What is GEO?

+**Generative Engine Optimization (GEO)** is the practice of optimizing content and brand positioning for Large Language Models (LLMs) and AI-powered responses, rather than traditional search engines.
+As users increasingly rely on AI assistants for recommendations and information, GEO becomes crucial for brand visibility.

 ## Features

-- **Brand Analysis**: Automatically extracts company description, industry, and competitors
+- **LLM Brand Analysis**: Analyze how your brand appears in AI responses across different models
-- **Query Generation**: Creates coherent search queries based on brand information
+- **Query Generation**: Creates test queries to evaluate brand positioning
-- **Web Interface**: User-friendly form for easy brand analysis
-- **REST API**: Programmatic access to all functionality
+- **Multi-Model Testing**: Test across GPT-4, GPT-3.5, and other LLM models
+- **Sentiment Analysis**: Understand how AI portrays your brand (positive/neutral/negative)
+- **Competitor Comparison**: See how competitors are positioned in AI responses
+- **Optimization Suggestions**: Get actionable GEO improvement recommendations
-- **Multi-language Support**: Supports analysis in different languages based on country
+- **Real-time Streaming**: Watch analysis progress in real-time

 ## Prerequisites